huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Cowboys
 - [ ] Numbers

-#### According to Box Office Mojo, which of these horror films has the highest worldwide gorss?
+#### According to Box Office Mojo, which of these horror films has the highest worldwide gross?

 - [x] The Nun
 - [ ] Paranormal Activity